LibrePass/LibrePass-Server/README.md

 The LibrePass Server project contains a set of APIs, database, and other services needed for the backend of the LibrePass project.

-The server is written in Kotlin using Spring Boot framework and Spring Boot JPA for DataBase integration.
+The server is written in Kotlin using Spring Boot framework and Spring Boot JPA for Database integration.

 ## Setup Guide